Karenvn/data_note/README.md

 - BibTeX cleanup and publication-specific bibliography management
 - final publication packaging

-These publishing steps require a separate Pandoc/typesetting workflow, such as [Inara](https://github.com/openjournals/inara/tree/main/test), [Seismica-sce-v2](https://github.com/WeAreSeismica/seismica-sce-v2) or the package used for Tree of Life genome notes: https://github.com/Karenvn/pandoc-data-note.
+These publishing steps require a separate Pandoc/typesetting workflow, such as [Inara](https://github.com/openjournals/inara/tree/main/test), [Seismica-sce-v2](https://github.com/WeAreSeismica/seismica-sce-v2), or the [pandoc-data-note](https://github.com/Karenvn/pandoc-data-note) package used for Tree of Life genome notes.

 ## Quick start

-To run the package from a list of BioProject accessions:
+To run `data_note` from a list of BioProject accessions:

 ```bash